 Most of us are aware that surge protection is recommended for use with computers and electronics.
 A surge protector’s function is to keep power spikes, transient voltages and surges from damaging your electronics.
 Surge protectors take this excessive voltage and divert it safely to ground through the grounding mechanism.
 But ungrounded surge protectors won’t work because there is no path to ground.

 These events happen quickly, almost instantaneously.

-While duration is the difference between a surge and a spike both are increases in voltage capable of damaging your electronics.
+While duration is the difference between a surge and a spike, both are increases in voltage capable of damaging your electronics.
 When you think of voltage, think of it as electrical pressure.
-Just as if you apply too much water pressure to a garden hose it will burst, too much electrical pressure or voltage will damage or over heat your electronic components.
+Just as if you apply too much water pressure to a garden hose it will burst, too much electrical pressure (or voltage) will damage or over heat your electronic components.
 Even if a single surge or spike doesn’t immediately destroy your computer or appliances, it may put an extra strain on the components, shortening their life expectancy or compromising their functionality.

-Smart components are all around us, you will find them in your dish washer, refrigerator, air conditioning and heating system, clothes dryer, washing machine, microwave, telephone, televisions, computers and so on.
+Smart components are all around us.
+You will find them in your dish washer, refrigerator, air conditioning and heating system, clothes dryer, washing machine, microwave, telephone, televisions, computers and so on.